Hot and cold water systems - things to consider

 Check representative outlets for temperature as above on a rotational basis.

-This action helps to ensure that the supply and flow of cold water remains at a temperature that will not encourage the growth of legionella.
+This action helps to ensure the supply and flow of cold water remains at a temperature that will not encourage the growth of legionella.

 Selection of representative outlets should be assessment-driven to ensure the entire system is covered over a period of time.